-Bio Susan Saurel is a full-time digital marketer and now and then she offers resume writing services.
+Bio Susan Saurel is a full-time digital marketer and now and then she offers essay writing help.
 She lives in Huston, Texas, but she travels around the globe whenever she has some spare time.
 Susan enjoys discovering the secrets of other cultures and meet new, interesting people.
 Because she is a very passionate marketer, Susan always liked to share her professional expertise with her readers.

 Love our content?
 Share it with a friend or link it to social media.
 Like short clips of cute household pets?
 Training tips?
 Follow us on instagram @nydognanny or on YouTube at nydognanny.
 Have some news you needs to get to dog and cat parents stat?
 Email firstname.lastname@example.org with your article pitch.